joshuaeckroth/cse230-website/homework/homework-4.markdown

 code that actually performs the parsing.
 If you want to learn more about this, feel free to ask me.

+## Set up your editor

-Anyway, you need to download some files (.cpp files and .h files) and load these as your CodeBlocks/Visual Studio/Xcode "project."
+You need to download some files (.cpp files and .h files) and load these as your CodeBlocks/Visual Studio/Xcode "project."

 Here is a ZIP package with all the files you need: